AICC/CMI-5_Spec_Current/cmi5_runtime.md

 LMS systems must meet the following requirements to conform to this specification:

 1. The LMS must implement a LRS as defined in the XAPI Specification.
-2. The LMS must implement a means to create and edit course structures as defined in section 6.1 Course structure.
+2. The LMS must support course structures as defined in [CMI5-002] CMI-5 Course Structure.
 3. The LMS must implement additional “State API” requirements to initialize AU state as defined in section 10.
 4. The LMS must implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
 5. The LMS must implement additional XAPI “Statement API” requirements as defined in section 9.